 Recognizing and Treating Co-Occurring Conditions

-Underlying mental or medical health conditions can be possible relapse triggers.
+Underlying mental or medical health conditions, such as PTSD can be possible relapse triggers.
 However, by treating both disorders simultaneously, recovery is possible.
 Integrated treatment programs that treat co-occurring disorders concurrently are vital in helping to maintain both disorders and allow long-term recovery for both conditions.

 Alcohol use may appear to provide momentary relief for mental illness symptoms, but in reality, alcohol abuse conflicts with treatment for mental illness and will make symptoms more dangerous.
 By treating both disorders concurrently, symptoms will improve, and relapse can be avoided.

 Get Help with Avoiding Triggers and Alcohol Relapse

 Alcohol addiction and relapsing after an extended period of sobriety is a terrifying situation to overcome.
 However, the sequence of addiction can end with the proper form of treatment.
 Do not hesitate any longer to get help for alcohol addiction.

 Whether it’s your first time enrolling in rehab or if continued support is needed, our team at The Freedom Center can help you through this difficult time.
 To learn more about alcohol relapse and how to avoid triggers, contact us here.